darsh-webdev/darsh-webdev/README.md

 *   🌍  I'm based in Mumbai, India.
 *   💻  Currently working as a Software Engineer at [PrideVel Technologies Limited](https://www.pridevel.com/).
 *   ✉️  You can contact me at [rajputdarshanashok@gmail.com](mailto:rajputdarshanashok@gmail.com)
-*   🧠  I'm currently interested in learning Rust and GoLang.
+*   🧠  I'm currently interested in learning Rust, React Native and GoLang.
 *   ⚡  Non-tech activities I do: Football ⚽️, Gaming 🎮, Reading 📖, Travelling ✈️ and much more...

 ### Skills & Tools